specialized806/microsoft-365-docs/copilot/which-copilot-for-your-organization.md

 :::image type="content" source="media/which-copilot-for-your-organization/microsoft-copilot.png" alt-text="Screenshot that shows the free Microsoft Copilot consumer version to use for personal tasks.":::

-Microsoft Copilot is available at [copilot.microsoft.comopilot.microsoft.com](https://copilot.microsoft.com), in Microsoft Edge, when you use [Microsoft Bing](https://www.bing.com), and the Copilot app.
+Microsoft Copilot is available at [copilot.microsoft.com](https://copilot.microsoft.com), in Microsoft Edge, when you use [Microsoft Bing](https://www.bing.com), and the Copilot app.

 When users access this Copilot on their work devices, if Microsoft 365 Copilot is enabled for the users, then it might redirect to Microsoft 365 Copilot (`https://m365.cloud.microsoft`).
-Or, they can choose **work** or **personal**:
+Or, they might get to choose **work** or **personal**:

 :::image type="content" source="media/which-copilot-for-your-organization/microsoft-copilot-work-personal.png" alt-text="Screenshot that shows Microsoft Copilot asking Microsoft Entra users to select work or personal.":::